talpor/django-dashing/README.rst

 .. image:: https://travis-ci.org/talpor/django-dashing.svg?branch=master

+*Note this fork is to support Django 3, which dropped support for Python2.*
+*NOTE: Using Python 3.9 for development as shown in pipfile, but Pytho3.6 or greater should work too.*
 `django-dashing` is a customisable, modular dashboard application framework for Django to visualize interesting data about your project.
 Inspired in the exceptionally handsome dashboard framework Dashing_

 Check out a demo over `here <https://django-dashing-demo.herokuapp.com/dashboard/>`_.